Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $4.49 each

 KWGT and KLWP are two hardcore customization apps.
 KWGT makes custom widgets and KLWP makes custom live wallpapers.
 Both can put clocks on your home screen.
 KWGT is the best to try first.
 You can create your custom widget with basically whatever info you like in whatever format you want.
 It also includes weather info in case you want that.
 KLWP isn’t a widget app.
 However, you can create live wallpapers with clocks on them and achieve the same effect.
 Both apps have free versions with premium versions for $4.49 each.
-Zooper Widget and UCCW are also excellent custom widget apps.
+Both apps are free if you use Google Play Pass as well.

 OEM Clock Widgets